tFAQs-Frequently asked Questions Women Travelers have about Uganda

-The African Travel Horror Stories, myths, that you might encounter on the Internet, for the most part, are anecdotal, often the person did not follow practical, Common Sense, cultural, safety and security advice and was on a do-it-yourself Safari which can often turn out a recipe for a disaster.
+The African Travel Horror Stories, myths, that you might encounter on the Internet are, for the most part, anecdotal.
+Often the person did not follow practical, Common Sense, cultural, safety and security advice and was on a do-it-yourself Safari, which can often turn out a recipe for disaster.

-Top Travel Tips for Women Travelers to Uganda the Pearl of Africa – the Best Travel Tip – let us plan your safari for you and with you – planning your time in Uganda and Rwanda with what you want to do and see.
-Personalized with you in mind, your likes, dislikes, preferences for activities such as Gorilla – Chimpanzee Trekking, Wildlife, Parks, Hikes, Climbs, Cultural Encounters, Village Stays and more.
+FAQs-Frequently asked Questions Women Travelers have about Uganda or the Top Travel Tips for Women Travelers to Uganda.
+The Pearl of Africa – the Best Travel Tip – let us plan your safari for you and with you – planning your time in Uganda and Rwanda with what you want to do and see.
+Personalized with you in mind, your likes, dislikes, preferences for activities such as Gorilla – Chimpanzee Trekking, Wildlife, Parks, Hikes, Climbs, and genuine Cultural Encounters.

-Here are some Top Travel Tips for Women Travelers to – Uganda – Tips that you might find helpful for your safety, well-being in the Pearl of Africa.
+Here are some Top Travel Tips for Women Travelers to Uganda

-Getting to Uganda has become easier with new airlines adding Uganda to their routes.
-If you living on the East Coast of the US, beginning October 28 – 2018 you can fly directly to Nairobi, Kenya and continue to Entebbe by taking a one hour flight.
+Getting to Uganda has become more accessible, with new airlines adding Uganda to their routes.
+If you are living on the East Coast of the US, beginning October 28 – 2018, you can fly directly to Nairobi, Kenya, and continue to Entebbe by taking a one hour flight.

 Uganda Airlines is starting up again on routes all over Africa and to Europe with brand new airplanes,

 From the US or Canada, you can choose to get here with Brussels Airline, KLM, Emirates, Qatar, Turkish and Egypt Air, Ethiopian and Kenya Airways.

 If you are in a city such as Kampala or Entebbe, things are different from upcountry.
 You will find that most women dress up quite nicely and are quite fashion conscious even if they are, for the most part wearing quality and affordable second-hand clothing from North America and Europe.